 The best brands of flame resistant clothing are just as comfortable and fashionable as standard casual wear, so choosing the extra protection is a must.

 The key to the extra safety aspect is due to the use of Dupont’s Nomex treated cotton.
 Since this technology is available, there’s no reason to buy regular clothes if you’re working with potentially flammable materials.

 Steel toe capped work boots.

-Your footwear choice is really important.
-Most injuries are likely to happen to your extremities, and the parts of your body that do most work.
+Your footwear choice is crucial.
+Most injuries are likely to happen to your extremities and the parts of your body that do most work.
 This means your hands and feet.
 Dropping heavy items, or spilling dangerous liquid is extremely common.

-There are different types of footwear that might have different advantages.
+Different types of footwear might have distinct advantages.
 All in one rubber boots will be the best for liquids.
-Ankle high boots will allow flexibility of movement.
+Ankle-high boots will allow flexibility of movement.

 The main disadvantage of a lot of the footwear choices, is that they might comply for the job you’re doing, but are they comfortable?